DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_fonts.md

 So Tibetan fonts either look artificial or are incomplete...

+For more information about the history and development of the Tibetan scripts, see [History of Tibetan script](tibetan_script_history.md).
 ## Using fonts with an open license is important

 If you are working on Tibetan projects that involve Sanskrit stacks (mantras), Chinese transliterations or Dzongkha shortcuts, then there will be the situation that a given font doesn't correctly render a stack that is needed.
 In such a situation, it is possible to extend a given font by providing additional glyphs for such a special case.
 See [Tibetan font creation](tibetan_font_creation.md) for details.